thoemsongheng/telegram-network-alert-bot/README.md

 # telegram-network-alert-bot

-Network alert bot with nodejs.
+Network alert bot with nodejs and mongodb.

 # Version 1.0 Feature

 # /addhost

 follow this instruction as bot required to add new host

 - name: (your host name)
 - ip: (your ip address)
 - ips: (isp name)